Created on Wednesday, 01 February 2017 15:36

 for some excellent points of information on how Ag Education and FFA contributes to student success in CTE, STEM, college credit participation, economic impact, and graduation.

-You can reach out to YOUR representative/senator anytime in the month of February - we will want to make consistent contacts and remind them of these bills all spring.
+You can reach out to YOUR representative/senator anytime - we will want to make consistent contacts and remind them of these bills all spring.

 You can reach out to the Senate Education committee